brainhack-school2023/JDaoust_project/data/raw/README.md

 Known Issues
 ------------
-Difficulties to convert dicom into nifti with dcm2niix (convert in 3D inseatd of 4D)
+Problem with the convertion of dicom into nifti with dcm2niix (convert in 3D instead of 4D)

 Where to discuss the dataset